-- Click on the plus icon
+- Click on the plus icon in the window

-- Choose one of the folders or select Choose Custom Folder
+- Choose a folder, or select “Choose Custom Folder”

-- Press to Scan For Duplicates
+- Press “Scan For Duplicates”

 AnyTrans is a completely customizable transfer manager for your iPhone and Mac.
-It lets you export music, contacts, backups, and most importantly photos via WiFi, thus completely bypassing iCloud storage restrictions.
+It lets you export music, contacts, backups, and – most importantly – photos via WiFi, thus completely bypassing iCloud storage restrictions.

 Using AnyTrans is just as intuitive as to sign into iCloud: